Graduations Business Rules

 Your application will be considered principally on the basis of your Commonwealth of Australia Statutory Declaration to support your claims.
 It is not sufficient to provide only a personal statement outlining your special circumstances.

+Step 2: Submit your application and attach a scanned copy of your Commonwealth of Australia Statutory Declaration.
 All applications are to be submitted via the online request form, which can be found by clicking the button below.

 April/ May 2022